SunStarSys/pty/README.md

 ## Changes with v1.1.1:

-- cosmetic returns for easier readability in pty-driver.pl
+- cosmetic restucturing for non-self regex matching in pty-driver.pl

 ## Changes with v1.1.0: